-Growing a digital magazine involves lots of hard work in editorial processes, writing perfect articles, and building relationships with the readers.
-When you reach a certain point of success, you’ll want to scale more, rebuild your magazine and gain more followers, readers, interactions and conversations on your site.
-This is where analytics step in to help you comprehend whether you’ve managed to achieve your audience and revenue goals!
+Growing a digital magazine involves lots of hard work, starting with the editorial process, writing articles, and building relationships with the readers.
+When you reach a certain point in your success, you’ll want to scale more, re-establish your magazine, gaining more followers, readers, interactions, and conversations on your site.

 1. Benchmark Your Audience

-With Google Analytics, you can discover valuable insight into your audience and define their actions and channels that can bring you the most traffic and revenue.
+With Google Analytics, you’ll get valuable data that can help you form your business strategies and discover the channels that can bring you the most web traffic and revenue.

-Different audiences react differently to your content.
-For example, older readers might not find your ‘teen celebs’ category that amusing as high school students do.
-Your most frequent visitors that read your content care more about the topics of your digital magazine than the ones that visit your site on occasions.
+Different audiences can react differently to your content.
+For example, older readers might not find your ‘teen celebs’ category as amusing as high school students might.

-If you want to touch a certain demographic, you need to analyze the performance of your content in order to identify the audience that is most interested in your content.
+If you want to reach a specific demographic, you need to analyze the performance of your content so that you can identify the audience that would be most interested in it.

-Once you benchmark the audience that you want to reach, as a publisher, you can hone in on the best-performing topics and categories that the target readers want to engage with.
+Once you benchmark the audience that you want to reach, as a publisher, you can hone in on the best-performing topics and categories that do well with your readers.

 Open your Google Analytics account and navigate to Audience > Demographics > Overview